keneo/swarm/README.md

 swarm
 =====

-Swarm is a tutorial and toolkit for offline Computercraft (without http)
+Swarm is a tutorial and toolkit for offline Computercraft (without http).
+It aims for dealing with the limitations of http disabled tekkit servers.

 1. Goal: Copy&paste
 =============